-SECTION 21.6.(b) The coordination of access effort under this section shall coordinate with other prescription drug assistance programs throughout the Department including the AIDS Drug Assistance Program and the Prescription Drug Assistance Program in identifying program participants.
+SECTION 21.6.(b) The coordination of access effort under this section shall be consistent with other prescription drug assistance programs throughout the Department, including the AIDS Drug Assistance Program and the Prescription Drug Assistance Program, in identifying program participants.

-SECTION 21.6(c) The Department shall work with pharmaceutical companies in obtaining access to company applications for assistance and making those applications available to the general public.
+SECTION 21.6.(c) The Department shall work with pharmaceutical companies in obtaining access to company applications for assistance and making those applications available to the general public.
 The Department shall ensure that pharmaceutical company programs are registered with the Department and shall obtain the application forms of each pharmaceutical program.

-SECTION 21.6.(d) The Department shall report on the implementation of this section on October 1, 2001, April 1, 2002, and October 1, 2002, to the Senate Appropriations Committee on Health and Human Services, the House Representatives Appropriations Subcommittee on Health and Human Services, and the Fiscal Research Division.
+SECTION 21.6.(d) The Department shall report on the implementation of this section on December 1, 2001, April 1, 2002, and October 1, 2002, to the Senate Appropriations Committee on Health and Human Services, the House of Representatives Appropriations Subcommittee on Health and Human Services, and the Fiscal Research Division.

-Requested by: Representatives Earle, Nye, Easterling, Oldham, Redwine, Thompson
+Requested by: Senators Martin of Guilford, Dannelly, Metcalf, Purcell, Wellons, Plyler, Odom, Lee; Representatives Earle, Nye, Baddour, Esposito, Easterling, Oldham, Redwine, Thompson